-While spring cleaning gives you an opportunity to get your home in order you should also focus on tasks that improve the safety of your home.
-Fires can occur when you least expect, but you can prevent them by following these safety guidelines:
+While spring cleaning gives you an opportunity to get your home in order, you should also focus on tasks that improve the safety of your home.
+Fires can occur when you least expect them, but you can prevent them by following these safety guidelines:

 - Smoke and Carbon Monoxide Alarms – Replace smoke and CO alarms batteries and test them once a month by pushing the test button.
 Gently clean the alarms, but make sure to follow the manufacturer’s instructions first.

 - Kitchen – Keep counter-tops and stove-tops free of grease and clutter.
 Excess grease on the drip pan or stove-top can easily catch fire.
-Clean oil and food spills immediately after they occur and wait until the stove is cool to wipe off oil or grease spills.
-Keep items that can catch fire, such as oven mitts, towels or wooden utensils, away from your stove-top.
+Clean oil and spilled food immediately after they occur and wait until the stove is cool to wipe off oil or grease spills.
+Keep items that can catch fire, such as oven mitts, towels, or wooden utensils, away from your stove-top.